ProjectRadiant/official_devices/maintainerreq.md

 3 - You must have a daily-drivable unofficial build.

-4 - Your Kernel Trees must be open source, we make exceptions for Vendor and Device trees in certain special cases.
+4 - ALL of your trees MUST be open source for us to check and in the future upload to devices org.

 5 - You must be SELinux enforcing.